luke-h1/responsive-webdesign/notes/notes.md

          grid-template-columns: 100px 500px 100px ;

 * if you are declaring both rows and columns you can use the grid-template shorthand.
-The values start with the rows, then you use a / to start declaring columns:
+The values start with the rows, then you use  / to start declaring columns:

          grid-template: 100px 100px 500px / 300px 300px 100px ;